Murder of Gabriel Fernandez: Perpetrators

-Trial of Isauro Aguirre

 Isauro Aguirre pleaded not guilty to the charge of first-degree murder with special circumstances of torture, and the case was prosecuted by Deputy District Attorney Jonathan Hatami and Deputy District Attorney Scott Yang.

 In September 2017, jury selection began for the case.
 Questionnaires were given to prospective jurors, and they were informed that the trial could last as long as six weeks.
 Additionally, they were told the trial involved "extensive internal and external injuries" of the victim.
 The jury composition was seven women and five men.

 When the trial began, jurors were given details about the extensive abuse Gabriel Fernandez went through in the months preceding his fatal beating.
 Prosecutor Jon Hatami called Aguirre "pure evil" and argued that he deserved the death penalty even though it "doesn't even compare to what he did to Gabriel."

 Defense attorney John Alan argued that Aguirre was considered to be "kind" and "compassionate" during his employment at the retirement facility and that he had never committed a crime before meeting Pearl Fernandez.

 Jury deliberation began on November 14, 2017, and a verdict was reached the next afternoon.
 Ultimately, the jury found him guilty of first-degree murder and guilty of the circumstances of torture charges.
 On December 11, 2017, jury deliberation began for the sentencing phase.
 The next day the jury was deadlocked; however, on December 13, they rendered a verdict of death, which was accepted by Lomeli.